xplainfi provides feature importance methods for machine

 intermediate results available in $scores() and, if the

-chosen measures supports it, $obs_loss().
+chosen measure supports it, $obs_loss().

 Basic Example